martinvonz/jj/docs/templates.md

   the content.
 The `label` is evaluated as a space-separated string.
 * `raw_escape_sequence(content: Template) -> Template`: Preserves any escape
   sequences in `content` (i.e., bypasses sanitization) and strips labels.
-  Note: This function is intended for escape sequences and as such, it's output is expected to be invisible / of no display width.
+  Note: This function is intended for escape sequences and as such, its output is expected to be invisible / of no display width.
 Outputting content with nonzero display width may break wrapping, indentation etc.
 * `if(condition: Boolean, then: Template[, else: Template]) -> Template`: